 However, under certain conditions imports of ethanol from Caribbean Basin Initiative (CBI) countries are granted duty-free status.
 This is true even if the ethanol was produced in a non-CBI country.
 In this scenario, the ethanol is produced in another country (historically Brazil or a European country), dehydrated in a CBI country, then shipped to the United States.
+In recent years, these imports have reached as high as 5% of the U.S. ethanol market.
 This avenue for imported ethanol to avoid the tariff has been criticized by some stakeholders, including some Members of Congress.
-In the spring and summer of 2004, two companies announced plans to construct new dehydration facilities in CBI countries and to process ethanol from Brazil.
 With the establishment of a renewable fuel standard, as well as high U.S. gasoline and ethanol prices, there may be more interest in importing ethanol, either through CBI countries or directly from ethanol producers.